Galaxies3D Datafiles

 The next 3 lines are options for display of the object:

-Show Line (always-never) Default
+Display Color Blue Show Line (always-never) Default Show Label (always-never) Default

 Display Color.
 Acceptable display colors are Red, RedOrange, Orange, OrangeYellow, Yellow, YellowGreen, Green, GreenBlue, Blue, BluePurple, Purple, Brown, White, Pink, Salmon, Gray, or Default.
 A "Default" display color here will be the Default Color set in the Header Section.